orta/youtube/rebase/peril.md

 - All markdown files should have a spellcheck applied
 - Any repo which has a CHANGELOG file, should request a changelog entry

-- If someone says "Merge on green" in a comment, then the PR should self merge
+This is what Peril is, it's cultural automation at the entire org layer.
+I used serverless functions to run the rules in sandboxed environments and they'd typically be done within a second.

-Wait what?!
+At Artsy we explored a few cultural rules, and someone asked if we could build a "Merge on Green" feature into GitHub with it.

 Yeah, it turned out that building a generic system for handling cultural norms also turned out to be really good at automation at larger scale.

 [split]